liu3zhenlab/KAD/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;KAD=log2\frac{c+m}{m*(n+1)}" />

+where, _c_ is the count of a k-mer from reads, _m_ the mode of counts of read k-mers, _n_ is the copy of the k-mer in the assembly.

 ### Citation

 ### Requirements
 The script was written with Perl and R is invoked.
 Both Perl and R are generally installed.
-To generate reports, the package [knitr](https://github.com/yihui/knitr) and [rmarkdown](https://rmarkdown.rstudio.com) are needed to be installed in R.
+To generate reports, the R packageS [knitr](https://github.com/yihui/knitr) and [rmarkdown](https://rmarkdown.rstudio.com) are needed to be installed.

 ### Installation